Architecture

 Rule Deployment

-- Load the Sigma rule from PostgreSQL
+When you deploy a rule, CHAD:- Load the Sigma rule from PostgreSQL

 - Translate to OpenSearch query using pySigma with your ECS field mappings